The Battleship Builders (ePub)

 Constructing and Arming British Capital Ships

 It charts the rise of the large industrial conglomerates that were key to this success, looks at their reaction to fast-moving technical changes, and analyses the politics of funding this vast national effort, both before and during the Great War.
-It also attempts to assess the true cost – and value – of the Grand Fleet in terms of the resources consumed.
-And finally, by way of contrast, it decribes the effects of the post-war recession, industrial contraction, and the very different responses to rearmament in the run up to the Second World War.
+It also attempts to assess the true cost and value of the Grand Fleet in terms of the resources consumed.
+And finally, it describes the effects of the post-war recession, industrial contraction, and the very different conditions that influenced the last generation of British battleships built before and during the Second World War.

 A work of absolute first magnitude that, as such, can not be missed in the library of any lover of navy history.STORIA militare, January 2018

 I am writing this review less than 24 hours after opening this book.
 It is a gem!
 I admit to so far reading only 5 of the 13 chapters, and those almost at random, in preference to a night’s sleep, and I am greatly anticipating devouring the remainder.Dr John Viggers, Freelance

 The subject is the making of battleships 1863-1945.
 320 pages, triple columns, and a cornucopia of photographs, tables, plans, diagrams and maps.

 I like history, engineering awes me, and I appreciate thoroughness and detail.
 This book has it all.